 The parties have been negotiating for several months and extended their current seven-year agreement past the original June 30 expiration while talks continued, Viacom said.

 Dish Network Corp.
-(DISH) last month replaced channels from AMC Networks Inc. (AMCX) on its system.
+(DISH:US) last month replaced channels from AMC Networks Inc. (AMCX:US) on its system.
 Those channels include AMC, We TV, IFC and the Sundance Channel.
 The move by Dish cost those channels 14 million potential viewers.

 In its own posting, DirecTV said Viacom is demanding a 30 percent increase in fees over the term of a new contract, amounting to more than $1 billion in additional costs.
 Viacom said its fees account for less than 5 percent of the satellite service’s programming expenses.